yourOS-zz/your-browser/README.md

-# Your-browser
+# your-browser
-the yourOS browser (works on most linux distros)
+The yourOS web browser.

-# project stats
+## About
-*started pir 1 (high)
+"Your Browser" is an open-source web browser based on Firefox, and bundled with yourOS.

-#about
+## Project Stats

-"Your browser" is a open sorce browser based on firefox it will be more lite and faster then firefox and aslo have a whole difrent look
+*started pir 1 (high)*